-There are many safety programs that you can adapt to your company to protect your drivers.
+There are many safety programs that you can adapt to your transportation company to protect your drivers.
 At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom written safety programs for your trucking company.
-Here are some of the most common safety programs required for transport/trucking work:

 - Inclement weather